WebOrigami/docs/src/content/pattern/filesGraph.md

 To start on our file-backed graph implementation, we'll need to get a path to the directory that will be the root of the graph.
 In this case, we use some Node APIs to get the directory of a folder relative to the folder containing the JavaScript module we're writing.

-Our goal is to then return an object implementing the Explorable interface for that folder.
+Our goal is to then return an object implementing the AsyncDictionary interface for that folder.

 ```js
 /* src/flat/files.js */